Skip to main content

 Getting your TIE in Madrid does not have to be stressful.
 With the right preparation, it is a straightforward administrative step.
 You have already done the hard part.
 This is simply the final stage of making your residency official.

-For help booking a TIE fingerprint appointment in Madrid or completing the required forms, reach out here or at vainmadrid@gmail.com.
+For help booking a TIE fingerprint appointment in Madrid or completing the required forms, reach out here, or book your huellas appointment online.